 The nicotine inhaler (Nicotrol Inhaler) is a nicotine replacement medicine.
 Like other nicotine replacement medicines, it has been found to double quitting success rates.
 It is available only by prescription.
 It has the advantage of simulating cigarette smoking because the inhaler is shaped like a cigarette.
 With the inhaler, nicotine is administered quickly, unlike the patch.
-This can be a good choice for highly addicted smokers who have strong cravings and need immediate relief.

 How to Use a Nicotine Inhaler